Coffee and Tea Tours in Uganda - Arcadia Safaris

 How to Book a Tea Tour in Uganda:

 Well, there are several ways of taking a tea tour in Uganda.
 A number of Safari companies and Tour operators like Arcadia Safaris incorporate them in a bigger itinerary of combining visitations to tea plantations either with Wildlife Safaris or Cultural experiences.
-Some of the easiest places to take tea tours in Uganda are found within Fort Portal, making it very easy to combine such visits with visits to the nearby Kibale National Park because of its fame in chimpanzee tracking; Besides tour operators, it is possible to book the tour directly with the tea estates that grant tours to the public.
+Fort Portal hosts some of the most accessible places for tea tours in Uganda, allowing easy combination with visits to nearby Kibale National Park, renowned for chimpanzee tracking.
+In addition to tour operators, you can also book tours directly with tea estates that welcome public visits.

 https://www.arcadiasafaris.com/contact/